-Governor Phil Murphy signed Assembly Bill A764 (Alyssa’s Law) into law in February 2019, mandating that all New Jersey public elementary and secondary schools install silent panic buttons in every building or to have an alternative emergency mechanism approved by the Department of Education.
+Governor Phil Murphy signed Assembly Bill A764 (Alyssa’s Law) into law in February 2019, mandating that all New Jersey public elementary and secondary schools be equipped with a panic alarm linked to local law enforcement.

-This panic button solution must be a silent security system that is manually activated by the device user and alert authorities of life-threatening and emergency situations, including non-fire evacuation, lockdowns, and active shooters.
-The estimated cost of compliance for New Jersey schools is between $2.5 million and $12.5 million.
+This panic alarm must be a silent security system signal that is manually activated by the device user and alerts law enforcement authorities of life-threatening and emergency situations, including non-fire evacuation, lockdowns, and active shooters.

 A Grant Can Fund—or Reimburse You for—Your Panic Button Solution

 New Jersey schools can apply for a grant through the Securing Our Children’s Future Bond Act (P.L.
 2018, c.
 119), which will provide $75 million in funds for school security upgrades in public schools.
-The panic alarm systems that comply with ‘Alyssa’s Law’ are prioritized, and grants will be given both to schools that are currently in compliance and those who are not in compliance.
+The panic alarm systems that comply with ‘Alyssa’s Law’ are prioritized, and grants will be given both to schools that are currently in compliance and those who provide a proposed plan for compliance.

-For those already in compliance, and if your system was installed no later than January 1, 2016, you can apply for reimbursement by providing detailed and dated invoices, along with other requirements listed in these Preliminary Guidelines.
+For those already in compliance, and if your system was installed after January 1, 2016, you can apply for reimbursement by providing detailed and dated invoices, along with other requirements listed in these Preliminary Guidelines.
 The guidelines also detail required submissions for schools that are seeking funding, which include submitting estimates and an anticipated installation completion date.

 Becoming Certified Is Quick If You Partner with Raptor